Anishali2/wwa/README.md

-# How to Run this project (Backend)
+#Clone the repository

-1. Clone the repository
+## How to Run this project (Backend)

-2. cd into the project directory wwa
+1. cd into the project directory by running cd `cd wwa`
-3. now move to the backend directory by running `cd backend`
+2. now move to the backend directory by running `cd backend`
-4. run `npm install` to install all the dependencies
+3. run `npm install` to install all the dependencies
-5. run `npm run start:dev` to start the server
+4. run `npm run start:dev` to start the server

-# How to Run Frontend (Frontend)
+## How to Run Frontend (Frontend)

 1. cd into the project directory by running `cd wwa`
 2. now move to the frontend directory by running `cd frontend`